isc-projects/bind9/doc/arm/reference.rst

    one per second; when set to zero, it is silently raised to one.

 .. namedconf:statement:: serial-query-rate
+   :tags: transfer
+   :short: Defines an upper limit on the number of queries per second issued by the server, when querying the SOA RRs used for zone transfers.

    Secondary servers periodically query primary servers to find out if zone serial numbers have changed.
 Each such query uses a minute